fossasia/wp-dev-buddy/readme.txt

 * Bug fix: The feed now extracts the string versions of IDs rather than the integer versions.
 This means long IDs are no longer susceptible to being read mathmetically, i.e. 372489002391470081 instead of 3.7248900239147E+17.
 * The feed now offers friendly feedback should the timeline requested be empty.

+= 2.0.3 =
+Bug Fix: Using the shortcode to render the feed in the WordPress editor no longer places the feed directly above the content.

 == Upgrade Notice ==

 = 1.0.0 =